 You know that feeling when you stand up from your desk and your back cracks in three places?
 Yeah.
-That is your body filing a complaint.
+That's your body filing a complaint.
 Eight hours of hunched shoulders, a forward head, and a collapsed chest does something to you, and no amount of weekend workouts fully undoes it.
 Namaste pose is one of the cheapest fixes out there.
-Sixty seconds, no equipment, you can literally do it in the bathroom at work.
+Sixty seconds, no equipment, you can do it in the bathroom at work.

-Equipment None
+- Equipment needed: None

 How to Do Namaste Pose (Step-by-Step)

-3. Bring your palms together at heart center.
+- Bring your palms together at heart center.
 Press your palms together in front of your chest, at the level of your sternum.
 Thumbs lightly touch the center of your chest.
 Press your palms firmly into each other.
 You should feel a quiet isometric squeeze across your chest and through your forearms.
 Lift your elbows so your forearms form a horizontal line parallel to the floor.
-Do not let your elbows drop toward your ribs — that collapses the whole shape.
+Don't let your elbows drop toward your ribs, which collapses the whole shape.
+Coach Ty's cue: "Press the palms like you're trying to squeeze water out from between them.
+Not a death grip, just real pressure."

 Common Mistakes to Avoid